Spacer-im/Challenges/Coding/SetiDataQuest.md

 Or we can build software where people can help process ATA data, like the closed [SetiLive](http://www.setilive.org/).

 Propose and describe a service or a product that can be built with SETI data.
-It can be a site with visualization of SETI data.
-Or it can be data mining project.
-The only one restriction is your imagination.
+It can be a website with visualization of SETI data.
+Or it can be a data mining project.
+The only restriction is your imagination.

-As advanced challenge and if you have coding skills, then you can make something interesting with SETI data and maybe we will find tracks of intelligent extraterrestrial life.
+If you have coding skills and want to challenge yourself even more, you can make something interesting with SETI data and maybe we will find tracks of intelligent extraterrestrial life.

 ### Output